Accessories add additional functions to your computers. Some come with your computer as standard, while others can be added as required

 Audio computer accessories

-Speakers, headphones, microphones and headsets are useful for online conferences, placing voice over IP (VoIP) calls and listening to music at work (if you allow it).
+Speakers, video cameras, headphones, microphones and headsets are useful for video conferencing, placing voice over IP (VoIP) calls and listening to music at work (if you allow it).

 For VoIP and conferencing, a comfortable headset (about £20) is best.
 This leaves hands free for typing.